Zeus Trojan (or Zbot Trojan) is a computer virus that attempts to steal confidential information from the compromised computer.

 - When the Rkill tool has completed its task, it will generate a log.
 Do not reboot your computer after running RKill as the malware programs will start again.

-It is important to note that Malwarebytes Anti-Malware works well and should run alongside antivirus software without conflicts.
+Malwarebytes Anti-Malware is a powerful on-demand scanner which should remove the Zeus Trojan virus from your machine.
+It is important to note that Malwarebytes Anti-Malware will run alongside antivirus software without conflicts.

 - You can download download Malwarebytes Anti-Malware from the below link.

-MALWAREBYTES ANTI-MALWARE DOWNLOAD LINK (This link will open a new web page from where you can download “Malwarebytes Anti-Malware Free”)
+MALWAREBYTES ANTI-MALWARE DOWNLOAD LINK (This link open a new page from where you can download “Malwarebytes Anti-Malware”)

-- When the installation begins, you will see the Malwarebytes Anti-Malware Setup Wizard which will guide you through the installation process.
+- When the Malwarebytes installation begins, you will see the Malwarebytes Setup Wizard which will guide you through the installation process.

 To install Malwarebytes Anti-Malware on your machine, keep following the prompts by clicking the “Next” button.

-- Once installed, Malwarebytes Anti-Malware will automatically start and you will see a message stating that you should update the program, and that a scan has never been run on your system.
+- Once installed, Malwarebytes will automatically start and update the antivirus database.
 To start a system scan you can click on the “Scan Now” button.

-- Malwarebytes Anti-Malware will now start scanning your computer for malware.
-When Malwarebytes Anti-Malware is scanning it will look like the image below.
+- Malwarebytes Anti-Malware will now start scanning your computer for malicious programs.

 - You can download HitmanPro from the below link: